 With this semantics, evaluation happens on-demand, which the recursive definitions evaluated at the time where they are first accessed.
-This implementation is very simple, but it turns vicious definitions into dynamic failures -- handled by the lazy runtime which safely raises an exception.
+This implementation is very simple, but it turns vicious definitions into dynamic failures --- handled by the lazy runtime which safely raises an exception.
 However, this elaboration cannot support cyclic data structures: The translation of \code{let rec ones = 1 :: ones} fails at runtime:

+Furthermore, the translation affects the semantics of programs in surprising ways: in particular, the implicit introduction of laziness into definitions that start new threads can lead to unexpected multiple execution of computations and to race conditions.

-Nowadays, \Fsharp{} provides an ad-hoc syntactic criterion, the ``Recursive Safety Analysis'' \citep*{fsharp-recursive-safety-analysis}, roughly similar to the previous OCaml syntactic criterion, that distinguishes ``safe'' and ``unsafe'' bindings in a mutually-recursive group; only the latter are subjected to the thunk-introducing translation
+Nowadays, \Fsharp{} provides an ad-hoc syntactic criterion, the ``Recursive Safety Analysis'' \citep*{fsharp-recursive-safety-analysis}, roughly similar to the previous OCaml syntactic criterion, that distinguishes ``safe'' and ``unsafe'' bindings in a mutually-recursive group; only the latter are subjected to the thunk-introducing translation.

-Finally, the implementation also performs a static analysis to detect some definitions that are bound to fail -- it over-approximates safety by considering ignoring occurrences within function abstractions, objects or lazy thunks, even if those delaying terms may themselves be called/accessed/forced at definition time.
-We believe that we could recover a similar analysis by changing our typing rules for our constructions -- but with the OCaml compilation scheme we must absolutely remain sound.
+Finally, the implementation also performs a static analysis to detect some definitions that are bound to fail --- it over-approximates safety by ignoring occurrences within delaying terms (function abstractions or objects or lazy thunks) even if those delaying terms may themselves be used (i.e.~respectively called or accessed or forced) at definition time.
+We believe that we could recover a similar analysis by changing our typing rules for our constructions --- but with the OCaml compilation scheme we must absolutely remain sound.